Skip to content

 Start Small At First

-I highly recommend starting with something like a sock pattern.
+I highly recommend starting with something like a sock pattern which has simple lace stitches, such as the Wisteria bloom, which is perfect for beginner knitters.

-Try something with just a small section (shown above), or a lace panel (shown below) to get you started.
+Try something with just a small section (shown above), or a lace panel (shown below).
 You'll get used to working lace repeats, but never for very long.
+I've designed a pattern featuring a lace panel, shown below, called the Oolong Socks.

-If you want to get used to all over lace, try the lace section style sock, and if you want long breaks of plain stockinette stitch between the more difficult lace sections, try a lace panel sock.
+To get used to all over lace, try the lace section style sock, like the Wisteria Bloom Socks shown above.
+Meanwhile, for long stretches of plain stockinette stitch between the more difficult lace sections, try a lace panel sock.

-And if you knit something like the Oolong Socks (green socks shown here), soon you'll be zooming along in no time, working the same principles or even the same lace patterning in something like the Oolong Tank
+After you make something like the Oolong Socks (green socks shown here), soon you'll be zooming along in no time.
+Take the same principles or even the same lace patterning to a bigger project, like the Oolong Tank.
+The Oolong Tank has been a very popular choice amongst my customers.
+I use lace panels a huge variety of ways, as the placement of them can create really different effects.

 Charted Knitting

-Many lace patterns come with reading instructions, but even more come charted only.
-Don't be scared of charts, but if you are worried, try any of our lace patterns that include both charts AND written alternatives.
+Many lace knitting stitches come with written instructions, but even more come charted only.
+Don't be scared of charts.
+However, if you are worried, try any of our lace patterns that include both charts AND written alternatives.

-You'll find that charts can be depicted both in the round, or knit flat.
-To find out what direction you're reading from, you'll want to find the number depicting the row count, typically to the right or to the left of your chart.
+Charts can be shown both in the round, or knit flat.
+To find out what direction you're reading from, find the number depicting the row count, typically to the right or to the left of your chart.

-For example, shown below is a pretty typical knit in the round lace chart.
-You'll know it's knit in the round in this pattern, because all the numbers for the row count are on the right, meaning every row starts from the right to the left, in the same order you would knit in.
+For example, see below, a pretty typical knit in the round lace knitting chart.
+It's knit in the round in this pattern, because all the numbers for the row count are on the right.
+This means that odd numbered rows will come from right to left, and even rows come left to right.

-The lace chart is oriented this way, from right to left, and from bottom to top, because that's how your lace will look while on the needles.
-Once you work a few rounds or a few rows, you'll start to be able to read your knitting to correlate the knitting with the chart.
+We orient the lace chart this way, from right to left, and from bottom to top.
+That's how your lace will look while on the needles.
+Once you work a few rounds or a few rows, you'll start to read your knitting to correlate the knitting with the chart.

 Count Your Stitches

-I recommend to all lace knitters to start with lace panels (shown above in the chart), because there's a limited number of stitches to work in each section.
-You can place markers before and after the panel, and count your stitches after every section.
-When you work your even rounds afterwards, you can look down and make sure the round before was done correctly.
+I recommend to all lace knitters to start with lace panels (shown above in the chart), because they feature a limited number of stitches to work in each section.
+Place markers before and after the panel, and count your stitches after every section.
+When you work your even rounds afterwards, look down and make sure the round before was done correctly.

 Start with a lace project where every round has the same stitch count.
-Some lace pattern repeats will add or remove a stitch or two in some rounds or rows, and that can get confusing really fast.
+Some lace pattern repeats add or remove a stitch or two in some rounds or rows.
+That can get confusing really fast.
 You can definitely do it, but if you are a little worried, stick with a chart as shown above (it's from my Weekday Tee pattern).

 This way, you won't have far to tink (knitting backwards to undo your work) to fix it.
-And soon, you'll become advanced enough at lace knitting to be able to drop down and fix it without going back.
+And soon, you'll advance enough on lace knitting skills to be able to drop down and fix it without going back.
+From the easiest lace stitches to more intricate patterns, I always try to count my stitches on every working row (that is, rows where the eyelets are worked).

 When you'll need to block your lace and how to do it